Library Reference

 minimize_energy!(sys::System{N}; maxiters=1000, method=Optim.ConjugateGradient(),

 Optimizes the spin configuration in sys to minimize energy.
 A total of maxiters iterations will be attempted.
-Convergence is reached when the root mean squared energy gradient goes below g_tol.
-The remaining kwargs will be forwarded to the optimize method of the Optim.jl package.
+The method parameter will be used in the optimize function of the Optim.jl package.
+Any remaining kwargs will be included in the Options constructor of Optim.jl.

 source